dimispapa/boulder-comp-api/tests/README.md

 ## Debug Files

 For scraper tests, test runs create debug HTML files in the `tests/scraper/debug/` directory that capture the state of pages during test execution.
+This directory is excluded from version control (.gitignore) and Docker builds (.dockerignore).

 ## File Organization